 Figure 1-2.
 An example tweet in JSON format

-Truthy has been collecting social media data through the Twitter gardenhose stream [66] since May of 2010, which provides a sample of approximately 10% of their public tweets.
-The entire dataset consists of two parts: historical data in .json.gz files, and real-time data coming from the Twitter streaming API [143].
-Currently, the total size of historical data collected continuously by the system since August 2010 is approximately 20 Terabytes.
-At the time of this writing, the data rate of the Twitter streaming API is in the range of 45-50 million tweets per day, leading to a growth of approximately 20GB per day in the total data size.
-Figure 1-2 illustrates a sample data item, which is a structured JSON string containing information about a tweet and the user who posted it.
-Furthermore, if the tweet is a retweet, the original tweet content is also included in a “retweeted_status” field.
-For hashtags, user-mentions, and URLs contained in the text of the tweet, an “entities” field is included to give detailed information, such as the ID of the mentioned user and the expanded URLs.

 Queries

 In social network analysis, the concept of “meme” is often used to represent a set of related posts corresponding to a specific discussion topic, communication channel, or information source shared by users on platforms such as Twitter.
 Memes can be identified through elements contained in the text of tweets, like keywords, hashtags (e.g., #euro2012), user-mentions (e.g., @youtube), and URLs.
 Based on rich experience from previous research projects, Truthy identifies a set of temporal queries that are generally applicable in many research scenarios for extracting and generating various information about tweets, users, and memes.
 These queries can be categorized into two subsets.
 The first contains basic queries for getting the ID or content of tweets created during a given time window from their text or user information, including: